vazbloke/pubsub-system/phase1/README.md

 # Phase 1

+This phase implements a python code executor, where input is Python code and the output is displayed.

-## Build Image
+## Build and run container

-docker build -t phase1 .
+`docker build -t phase1 .`

-## Run Image

-docker run -d -p 4000:80 phase1
+`docker run --name my-server -d -p 4000:80 phase1`

+Webpage is accessible at localhost:4000